 Current tax is the amount of taxes payable by the Company as a result of income tax or other tax settlements for a period.
-Tax credits and other tax benefits, excluding tax withholdings and prepayments, and tax loss carryforwards from prior years and effectively applied in the current year, reduce the current income tax expense.
+Deductions and other tax relief applicable to payable taxes, excluding withholdings and payments on account, and tax loss carryforwards applied in the current reporting period reduce the current income tax expense.